rems-project/cn-tutorial/docs/getting-started/tutorials/pointers.md

         - abs_mem (this doesn't work with unsigned ints, but we can use the other examples from the previous section)
     - slf0_basic_incr_signed.c
-        shows the difference between Block and Owned
+        shows the difference between W and RW
     - exercises
         - zero.c
         - basic_inplace_double.c involves UB, so skip it or (maybe